Follow us on Facebook

 (1) Student Identification card,

-2. Examine Course Offerings and Determine Tuition Fee
+2. Examine Course Offerings

 For each semester, students must enroll in various different set of courses depending on major areas or classes.
 The courses taken in each semester may range from general basic courses, business core courses, major compulsory courses, or major elective courses.
-In addition, the students may need to register in free elective courses or minor area courses to fulfill the graduation requirements.
+In addition, the students may need to register in elective and free elective courses or minor area courses to fulfill the graduation requirements.

 The Program will assign seats to all students for general basic courses, business core courses, and major area courses.
 Thus, there is no need for the students to request quota for those courses.